 - 10-15 basil leaves, gathered together and thinly sliced (chiffonade)

 - Early Harvest Greek extra virgin olive oil (only if using halloumi)

 - Prepare the vinaigrette.
 Place vinaigrette ingredients in a mason jar, cover tightly and shake until well-combined.
 Set aside for now (you'll want to give the vinaigrette another shake before using).

 - In a salad bowl, add all the salad ingredients except the halloumi cheese and basil.
 Pour the vinaigrette and give the salad a gentle toss.
 Taste and adjust seasoning, add a sprinkle more of za'tar spice.
 Add the basil, and give one very quick and gentle toss.

 - If adding halloumi cheese.
-Combine cheese cubes and about 1 to 2 tbsp or so extra virgin olive oil in a small bowl.
+Combine cheese cubes and about 1 to 2 tablespoon or so extra virgin olive oil in a small bowl.
 Toss to coat the cheese with the EVOO.
 Heat an indoor griddle over medium heat.
 Add cheese cubes and grill for 2-3 minutes, turning over on all sides, until lightly browned and nice char marks appear (it should be crisp on the outside and nice and melty on the inside).

 - Add the grilled Halloumi to the salad and serve immediately.

 - Recommended for this recipe: Early Harvest Greek extra virgin olive oil from organically grown and processed Koroneiki olives.
 And from our all-natural spice collection, Za'atar, an exceptional spice blend with Mediterranean wild thyme and toasted sesame seeds.